northeastern-rc/rc-public-documentation/docs/source/classroom/class_guide.md

 To gain access to HPC resources instructors need to submit a [classroom access form.](https://bit.ly/NURC-Classroom)

 Please submit these requests prior to the beginning of each semester (preferred), or at least **one week** prior to the start of when you plan on using the HPC cluster for your class.
+If you're requesting a customized application we require **two-weeks** to **one-month** time to complete prior to when you'd like to use it.

 ## Classroom setup
 ---